 - Panagiotis Georgiou.
 New glycosylated nanomaterials

 - Ashfaq Ahmed.
 Expression and investigation of immune-lectins with glycomaterials

-We have vacancies for PhD's each year funded by industry, charity, UKRI and the EU.
+We have several vacancies for PhD's each year funded by industry, charity, UKRI and the EU.
 Get in touch with Prof Gibson if interested

 Mitchell, DE., Deller, RC., Fayter, A.E.R., Hasan, M., Gutierrez-Marcos, J., Gibson, M.I., Materials Horizons, 2019, 6, 364 - 368.
 Ice-Recrystallization Inhibiting Polymers Protect Proteins Against Freeze-Stress and Enable Glycerol-Free Cryostorage

 Biggs, C.I., Bailey, T.L., Graham, B., Stubbs, C., Fayter, A., Gibson, M. I., Nature Communications, 2017, 1546., Polymer Mimics of Biomacromolecular Antifreezes.